Hello *****, can I call you that?

 But that night I cried a lot.

 In the morning, she came to meet me.
 It was raining heavily; both in Mumbai and that city.
 Both the cities were crying.
 I begged her to stay with folded hands but she was done with me.
 I kept my head on her feet to forgive me but she had to go.
-I had all the questions, she had no answer.
+I’d all the questions, she had no answer.

 I cried a lot.